LukPle/floating-action-button/README.md

-# Android App Library: Floating Action Button
+# Android App Library: RecyclerView with Floating Action Button

 ## About
 Welcome to our Android application.
 The app is part of the Open Sorce [Android App Library](https://github.com/LukPle/android-app-library.git)